facebookresearch/fairseq2/ci/problem-matchers/README.md

 # Problem Matchers for GA

-This directory contains the problem matchers used in the GitHub Actions workflows.
+This directory contains the problem matchers used in GitHub Actions workflows.

-## References

 | Matcher | Source                                                                                                                     | License                                                                                                                                        |
 |---------|----------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|